 Cisco leverages the network as a platform to better the world.
 Our employees localize the impact of giving back by volunteering in their communities.

-We look for volunteer opportunities that provide Cisco employee volunteers, known as "Cisco Citizens", the chance to make positive and long-term impact in their communities.
-During fiscal year 2011, Cisco employees volunteered more than 160,000 hours in communities around the world.
+We look for volunteer opportunities that provide Cisco employee volunteers, known as "Cisco Citizens," the chance to make positive and long-term impact in their communities.
+During fiscal year 2013, Cisco employees contributed more than 129,000 volunteer hours and over $5.4 million in cash donations to charitable organizations worldwide.
 Following are a few of the ways in which we encourage our "Cisco Citizens" to give back to the communities where they live, work, play and learn.

 Each of Cisco's worldwide Civic Councils consists of a team of employee champions who are passionate about giving back in their local communities.
 The Civic Councils plan volunteer projects, develop nonprofit partnerships, roll out product donation programs, and work towards cash grantmaking — each initiative custom-fit to the specific needs of the local community.
 By leveraging existing Cisco resources and fostering new enthusiasm for giving back, our Civic Councils create meaningful change at the local level.